Blackhawk Network helps brands better serve their customers. Okta ensures those connections are secure.

 Protect the partner ecosystem

-It wasn’t long before Bolina realized that Okta would not only boost security for the company’s workforce, but for their external ecosystem of customers and partners as well.
+It wasn’t long before Bolina realised that Okta would not only boost security for the company’s workforce, but for their external ecosystem of customers and partners as well.
 “Shortly after seeing the success with Okta for internal employees, we actually started to use Okta for our customer applications,” he says.

 This not only simplified access to Blackhawk Network’s products, applications, and services for partners and clients, but also enabled IT to protect the backend by extending SSO and MFA to all enterprise apps for large customers, thus reducing the risk of account takeovers.